Skip to content ↓

 4. Writing

-6. During our INSET day, teachers completed a barrier to learning audit, they also completed observations, and had discussions with parents where they have identified some children with an emotional and social need.
+5. During a previous INSET day, teachers completed a barrier to learning audit, they also completed observations, and had discussions with parents where they have identified some children with an emotional and social need.
+Parents have also contacted school to inform us of their child’s emotional or social need.

-8. Attendance through analysing the data and conversations with staff lateness was highlighted as a concern for several of our disadvantage pupils.
-Some of our new PP (refugee) children also have an issue to attendance.
+Through analysing the data and conversations with staff, lateness was highlighted as a concern for many of our disadvantage pupils.
+Some PP children also had poor attendance.
+Our Family Engagement Officer has been working with targeted families to improve attendance and lateness.

 Intended Outcomes